-Brian makes sure his clients are aware of all of their asset protection options before they make any decisions.
-Some of the different things Brian tells his clients about are:
+We make sure our clients are aware of all of their asset protection options before they make any decisions.
+Some of the different things We tell our clients about are:

 - Family Limited Partnerships (FLPs): These partnerships prevent creditors from forcing a partner to sell (or liquidate) his or her interest.
 Creditors may be able to obtain something known as a charging order against the partnership.
 However, the immense amount of work required to actually obtain property in an FLP means that creditors are usually deterred from attempting to collect these assets.